 Ed specialises in real estate, construction and procurement.

-Ed has particular expertise and interest in construction and development matters, having advised clients (including government entities and council, sponsors, lenders, developers, contractors, subcontractors and professional consultants) across all sectors on a range of significant and technically challenging domestic and international projects.
+Ed has particular interest and expertise in construction and development matters, having advised clients (including government entities and council, sponsors, lenders, developers, contractors, subcontractors and professional consultants) across all sectors on a wide range of significant and technically challenging domestic and international projects.
 His expertise in this area relates to all stages of the project lifecycle, from procurement strategy, tendering, contract drafting and negotiation and contract administration.

-Previously, Ed spent four years in London working at leading law firm, Slaughter and May.
-During this time, Ed spent time seconded to the in-house legal team at leading construction, property and infrastructure company, Lendlease Group.
+Prior to returning to Buddle Findlay, Ed spent four years in London working at leading law firm, Slaughter and May.

-Ed is recognised as a rising star by NZ Lawyer 2021 and is a finalist for Young Private Practice Lawyer of the Year at the 2021 New Zealand Law Awards.
+Ed was recognised as a rising star by NZ Lawyer and has been an 'Excellence Awardee' (ie finalist) for young private practice lawyer of the year at the 2021 and 2022 New Zealand Law Awards.

 - Member, Society of Construction Law New Zealand